syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/visual-studio-integration/check-for-updates.md

     ![update dialog](images/update-dialog.png)

-3. You can download the Syncfusion Essential Studio from the Syncfusion website by selecting **Download**.
+3. You can download the Syncfusion Essential Studio® from the Syncfusion website by selecting **Download**.